I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: 4-lane Freeway Length: 10.2 Miles Status: Not Interstate Standard Upgrade Project Funded: Yes

 The US 17 Elizabeth City Bypass was built in 2002, but not to Interstate Standards.
 There was a funded pavement rehabilitation project in the 2020-2029 STIP (I-6029) to improve 9.9 miles of US 17 in Pasquotank County from the Perquimans County line to the northern end of the Bypass.
-The project cost $11.9 million, was let on October 15, 2019 and work started on March 31, 2020.31 The project was completed by 2022, however shoulder widening to interstate standards was not a part of this project (see segment photos below).
+The project cost $11.9 million, was let on October 15, 2019 and work started on March 31, 2020.33 The project was completed by 2022, however shoulder widening to interstate standards was not a part of this project (see segment photos below).
+There is no project for upgrading US 17 to an interstate listed in the preliminary 2026-2035 STIP worksheet published in May 2024.
 Besides shoulder widening though, the Study proposes additional right-of-way purchases needed to upgrade the freeway to an interstate.
 Costs are estimated at $36.4 million.

 US 17 from North End of Elizabeth City Bypass to Dismal Swamp State Park